dvajs/dva/docs/guide/introduce-class.md

 connect(mapStateToProps)(App);
 ```

-The connect method returns a React component, often referred to as a container component.
+The `connect` method returns a React component, often referred to as a container component.
 Because it is a container for the original UI component, it is a layer of State outside.

-The first argument passed in by the connect method is the mapStateToProps function, and the mapStateToProps function returns an object that establishes the state-to-props mapping.
+The first argument passed in by the `connect` method is the `mapStateToProps` function, and the `mapStateToProps` function returns an object that establishes the state-to-props mapping.

-## dispatch method
+## dispatch Method
-Dispatch is a function method that is used to send an Action to a State.
+`dispatch` is a method that is used to send an Action to a State.

 ```js
 dispatch({